What to Bring to Assisted Living: Everything Your Parent Actually Needs

 Preserve memories through photos

 Take pictures of sentimental items before letting them go.
-This approach preserves the memory without requiring physical storage space.
+This preserves the memory without requiring storage space.
 Scan family photos, diplomas, letters, and important documents into digital formats, then store them on external hard drives or cloud storage.
-Photograph your parent’s current home before downsizing begins so they can revisit these memories later.
+Photograph your parent's current home before downsizing begins so they can revisit these memories later.

 Ask for assistance when needed